-With the opening of the Image Bank exhibition on June 18, 2021, we are pleased to launch Belkin Screen, a 4×2 metre digital screen curated with media works from the Belkin’s permanent collection and archive alongside work commissioned specifically for this platform.
+With the opening of the Image Bank exhibition on June 18, 2021, we are pleased to have launched the Outdoor Screen, a 4×2 metre digital screen curated with media works from the Belkin’s permanent collection and archive alongside work commissioned specifically for this platform.

-The Belkin Screen was made possible with support from John and Helen O’Brian, UBC’s Matching Fund for Outdoor Art through Infrastructure Impact Charges and the British Columbia Arts Council.
+The Outdoor Screen is made possible with support from John and Helen O’Brian, UBC’s Matching Fund for Outdoor Art through Infrastructure Impact Charges and the British Columbia Arts Council.

 Fireweed Fields transforms a UBC lawn site into a fireweed meadow, encouraging increased biodiversity through gradual succession as a metaphor for the resurgence of life after a crisis.
 This installation acknowledges the global climate emergency: by tearing through the fabric of maintained lawns and colonial ideals, it plants the initial seeds for change and catalyzes dialogue, creative experimentation, and new biodiversity research and learning opportunities.[more]

 In recognition of National Indigenous Peoples’ Day on Tuesday, 21 June, the Belkin’s Outdoor Screen will present a selection of videos that feature the work and words of Musqueam artists, cultural knowledge keepers and community members.
 The screenings will begin at 11 am, 1 pm, 3pm and 5 pm, with a one-time screening of c̓əsnaʔəm: the city before the city (2017) (1 h 13 m) at 6 pm.[more]

 From June until August, the Belkin's outdoor screen will exhibit Marian Penner Bancroft's the rifting of Pangaea (2019) daily from 9 am until 9 pm.
 Evocative of breaking and shifting continents, the rifting of Pangaea takes a domestic view of large scale geologic and time changes.[more]